jiangzehang2/learngit/readme.txt

 Git has a mutable index called stage.
 Git tracks Changes of files.
 Creating a new branch is quick and  simple.
+But sometimes you also can't understand what are you doing now.